oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/initial.md

 #### Domain resource

-Now, you create a domain resource.
-A domain resource is the key resource that tells the operator how to deploy a WebLogic domain.
+Now, you create a Domain YAML file.
+A Domain is the key resource that tells the operator how to deploy a WebLogic domain.

 Copy the following to a file called `/tmp/mii-sample/mii-initial.yaml` or similar, or use the file `/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` that is included in the sample source.

-  {{%expand "Click here to view the WLS domain resource YAML file." %}}
+  {{%expand "Click here to view the WLS Domain YAML file." %}}
   ```
     #
     # This is an example of how to define a Domain resource.